DouglasMacKrell/venue-ninja/docs/lessons-learned.md

 # 🥷 Lessons Learned: Fixing CORS in Spring Boot with Vite Frontend

-This document outlines the key lessons learned while troubleshooting a `CORS` issue between a Spring Boot backend and a Vite-powered React frontend, as well as testing improvements, null safety practices, and CI/CD pipeline optimization.
+This document outlines the key lessons learned while troubleshooting a `CORS` issue between a Spring Boot backend and a Vite-powered React frontend, as well as testing improvements, null safety practices, CI/CD pipeline optimization, and production monitoring setup.

 ---